 Do you have a closet full of clothes collecting dust?

 Solution: Let’s say you have a bunch of in-style dresses that still fit but you never wear.
 Evaluate the reason.
 Perhaps your current job has a casual dress code and you prefer pants.
 Accept that you’re not a dress person but that some grateful recipient might be.

 How many of us fill up boxes of things to give away, and then change our minds?

 Solution: If you’ve decided to get rid of something, don’t delay the trip to the dump or donation site.
 Do it now.

 There’s no need to be drowning in clutter.
 Start living free by paring down.
-If you need help or just motivation to get started, contact Potomac Concierge.
-Our personal organizers in Potomac, MD understand that there’s a lot more to culling clutter than tossing things in a bin.
+If you need help or just motivation to get started, contact Potomac Concierge online or give us a call at (240) 956-6947.
+Our personal organizers in Potomac, MD, understand that there’s a lot more to culling clutter than tossing things in a bin.
 Our relationship with the things in our home is charged with emotion.
-We get that something as simple as a chipped plate may bring memories flooding back – its all in how you approach it.
+We get that something as simple as a chipped plate may bring memories flooding back – it’s all in how you approach it.